-For many individuals, families, and even companies, the infamous “B” word causes undo stress, anxiety, and at times can even lead to arguments.
-As we flip the calendar to 2021 and we all create New Year’s Resolutions many reference this “B” word as a New Year’s goal.
-Today we will discuss the core of cash flow planning… dun dun duuuun… BUDGETING!
+For many individuals, families, and even companies, the infamous “B” word causes undo stress, and anxiety, and at times, can even lead to arguments.
+As we look at our financial goals, many lists reference this “B” word as something they hope to achieve or implement.
+Today we will discuss the core of cash flow planning… BUDGETING!

-Budgeting is one of my favorite topics to discuss.
+Budgeting is one of our favorite topics to discuss.
 It is one of the few items we have complete control over in our financial lives.
-That said, I recognize that most do not feel this way.
-I have personally witnessed others completely disengage at the simple sound of the word.
+That said, most do not feel this way.
+Some completely disengage at the simple sound of the word.
 Rarely is anyone excited to discuss budgeting because it has such as negative connotation and most hear “stop spending money!” at the beginning of the topic.
-Let’s remedy this stigma below by explaining how a budget can work and how it can actually simply your finances.
+Let’s remedy this stigma below by explaining how a budget can work and how it can actually simplify your finances.

-First let’s discuss what we call “variable” and “fixed” expenses.
-We look at this a little differently than other texts may define these categories.
+First, let’s discuss what we call “variable” and “fixed” expenses.
+We look at this a little differently than other texts that may define these categories.
 First, we view “fixed” as any expense that must occur, whether or not it is the same price per month.
 For example, we view groceries as a fixed expense.
 We must eat; therefore, this is an expense that is going to occur every month no matter the scenario.
 However, it may change by 10-20%.
 Even though it can change, we still consider this a fixed expense.
 Variable expenses, in our minds, are areas that may or may not occur.
 Variable expenses are also purchases that could be eliminated if a cash flow pinch occurred, such as entertainment.